jbdoumenjou/energie-vin/notes.md

 ## User Stories

 * As an administrator, I can load data from an external source.
-* As a wine expert, I can manage my rates on wines.
+* As a wine expert, I can manage my ratings on wines.
 * As a user:
-  * I can search for wine based on a price interval and the average rate.
+  * I can search for wine based on a price interval and the average rating.
   * I can save my search and be notified when a wine matches my criteria.
   * I can check the price history of a wine to understand the trend.
 * As a developer: